pkic/pkic.org/content/code-of-conduct/participants.md

 ---
 date: 2021-03-25T13:49:10Z
 draft: false
-title: PKI Consortium Code of Conduct
+title: Code of Conduct for Participants
+weight: 10

 heroTitle: Code of Conduct (the “Code”)
-heroDescription:
+heroDescription: This page must be read together with the other parts of the [Code of Conduct of the PKI Consortium](../).

 ---

+## Introduction
 The PKI Consortium (the “PKIC”) is comprised of a global group of professionals with differences in language, skills, expertise, experience, and backgrounds.
 Participants include PKIC Members and third parties (non-members).
 To maintain a professional and productive environment, it is necessary Participants of the PKIC to follow the letter and spirit of this Code.
 This Code applies to all official PKIC activities, such as meetings, teleconferences, mailing lists, conferences, and other PKIC functions.
 The PKIC is committed to maintaining a professional and respectful environment.

 All Participant representatives are expected to behave in a collegial and professional manner in accordance with this Code.
 Participants will familiarize their representatives with this Code and require them to comply with the letter and spirit of this Code.

-## I. Conduct.
+## Conduct.

 The PKIC is committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.
 The PKIC recognizes and appreciates that its participants have diverse languages, backgrounds, experience, and expertise, and expects that all participants will be treated with respect by all other participants.